 Some clinics use your own tissue from the hip or adipose (fat) layer.
 While this may sound appealing it is generally less effective.
 It also requires more injections as the harvest process is also needed.
 There are no cells more fresh and new than those found in a placenta.
 As we age, so do our cells.
 This is not the ideal source of material as the viability and the ability to differentiate decline the older we get.

 There are also companies that use the entire placenta.
 This means that the cells on the mother's side of the placenta (chorion layer) have to be treated as they have been known to cause an antigen (allergic) response.
 This further degrades the cells that are ultimately injected into the injured person.

-PalinGenR only uses the baby’s side of the placenta (amnion layer) for injection which allows the material to be more viable and readily available to help the injured person.
+The source we use only collects the baby’s side of the placenta (amnion layer) for injection which allows the material to be more viable and readily available to help the injured person.
 At Wisconsin Center for Integrative Health, we feel this is the most effective treatment for our patients.